po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 3. Attach a submit event listener to the `<form>` element using jQuery.

 4. On submission, capture the input values from the form and update localStorage so that the projects that have been added are persistent.
+Clear the form data so that the user can easily add additional projects.

+5. Call the function to print the project data on the page.

 ---